The Garcetti Administration wants Angelenos to know: when the next earthquake hits, we have your back.

 Passage of California Proposition 41, the California Veterans Housing and Homeless Prevention Bond Act — Mayor Garcetti served on the steering committee of Proposition 41 and was part of a strong coalition that ensured voter approval of the bill.
 The measure allocates $600 million toward the renovation and creation of multi-family affordable housing units solely for veterans throughout the state.

-Partnership with 211 LA County Veterans Resources Portal – Los Angeles partnered with LA County 211 and USC to launch: LAVeteransPortal.com.
-The Portal is an innovative, web-based platform where veterans and their families can find housing, employment, mental health, and health care services.
+Partnership with 211 LA County Veterans Resources Portal — Los Angeles partnered with LA County 211 and the University of Southern California to launch LAVeteransPortal.com.
+The portal is an innovative, web-based platform where veterans and their families can find housing, employment, mental health, and health care services.
 This portal has the most extensive and vetted directory of veterans services in the region.

-“VetsGo511″ Mobile App – In an effort to better connect veterans to public transportation, we partnered with Metro to launch “VetsGo511.”
-The new mobile-enabled site is a one-stop source for veterans, active duty personnel, and military families to better access public transportation and supportive services in the Los Angeles region.
+VetsGo511 Mobile App — In an effort to connect veterans to public transportation, Mayor Garcetti partnered with Metro to launch VetsGo511.
+The new mobile-enabled site is a one-stop source for veterans, active duty personnel, and military families to access public transportation and supportive services in the Los Angeles region.

 Veterans Business Summit — The first annual Veterans Business Summit helped veterans who are business owners or thinking about becoming business owners navigate various governmental application processes and improve upon their business plans.
 Veterans were also provided with services to assist in accessing capital.